BURMAUG/CarPricePrediction/README.md

 Note: The train, tests, and validation were all done in isolation of each other.

 ## Conclusion
-I was a able to achieve 80 percent accuracy in predicting price targets. image 3
+I was a able to achieve 80 percent accuracy in predicting price targets(image 3).
+With more feature engineer the prediction accuracy can produce and increase in the accuracy of the model.
 ## Images
 image 1 ![long-tail](images/Longtail.png)
 image 2 ![log_tail](images/Log_tail.png)